 While it might seem to us like a rather unexpected dish in which to find pasta, sweet pasta desserts have been popular around the world for a very long time.
 Discover the deliciousness of dessert pasta for yourself with our quick and simple recipe.

 Sweet pasta = sacrilege?

-If you live in the US, you’re probably very familiar with pasta.
-This endlessly versatile staple features in many of our favorite dishes.
+If you live in the UK, you’re probably very familiar with pasta.
+This endlessly versatile staple features in many of our favourite dishes.
 Spaghetti carbonara, or a rich bolognese; little ravioli stuffed with spinach and ricotta.
 Quick-cooking and deeply satisfying, pasta is a common weeknight dinner for most of us.